abracm/display-latam/README.md

 # display-latam
 ESP32-based project to make a display for speedcubing timers.

-We seek to create an alternative to commercially available displays which is cheaper, lighter,open-source, and repairable.
+We seek to create an alternative to commercially available displays which is cheaper, lighter,open-source, repairable, and sustainable.

 ## How to contribute